gotling/photo-sort/README.md

 	    photo-sort.py -i <input> ... -o <output> -y <year> -e <event> [-p <photographer>] [--dont-encode]

 	Options:
 	    -i --input ...
-Folder with photos to process -o --output        Where to create new folder
+Folder(s) with photos to process -o --output        Where to create new folder
 	    -y --year          Year the photos were taken
 	    -e --event         Name of the event